RationalEyes/claude-cowork-plugin-handbooks/README.md

 ## What Are Knowledge Work Plugins?

-[Knowledge Work Plugins](https://github.com/anthropics/knowledge-work-plugins) turn Claude into a specialist for your role.
+[Knowledge Work Plugins](https://github.com/anthropics/knowledge-work-plugins) turn Claude into a specialist for your role and your business.
 Built for [Claude Cowork](https://claude.ai) and compatible with Claude Code, each plugin bundles domain expertise, workflows, tool integrations, and slash commands for a specific business function — from marketing and sales to legal, finance, and data analysis.

 The [official repository](https://github.com/anthropics/knowledge-work-plugins) provides the plugin source files: installation manifests, skill definitions, and connector configurations.
 These handbooks provide the **user manual** — what each plugin actually does, how to use every feature, and how to customize it for your industry and organization.